Investor Arbitration at FINRA & AAA - Transcript

 That’s one of the benefits of the FINRA rules for arbitration, because arbitration is much less expensive and much quicker than going to court.

-For an industry professional at the time that they signed their unifor uniform employment application known as the form u4.
+For an industry professional at the time that they signed their uniform employment application known as the form u4.
 They agree that any disputes they have with their their customers or with the broker dealer will be resolved in arbitration and that also includes disputes relating to their licenses such as expungement.
 If there’s a poor termination reason or a customer complaint on there they can seek expungement through the FINRA arbitration process.

 If you’re dealing with a registered investment advisor most of those firms have arbitration agreements but not with FINRA, typically they do it with the triple A, what is as we call it the American Arbitration Association, and that is something that is a creature of contract as I said earlier it’s expensive.